Amir-Hossein-Azimi/hotelino/README.md

     flutter run
     ```

+## Benefits of Nix Flakes

+This project uses Nix Flakes to provide a fully reproducible development environment.
+The `flake.nix` file specifies the exact versions of all dependencies, including the Flutter SDK, build tools, and system libraries.

+You only need Nix installed on your system.
+By running `nix develop`, you will get a shell with everything needed to build and run the project.
+This ensures that the project works the same for every developer, eliminating "works on my machine" problems.

 ## Project Structure

 This project follows a feature-based architecture, which is a variation of Clean Architecture.
 The goal is to create a modular and scalable codebase.